junxit/us-congress-bills-113/bill.md

 ## § 4.
 Special rules governing minerals management

 - **(a)** *Indian Creek Mine*
-  - **(1)** *In general* Locatable mineral activities in the approved Indian Creek Mine plan of operations, MTM–78300, shall be regulated pursuant to subparts 3715 and 3809 of title 43, Code of Federal Regulations.
-The land area subject to the approved plan of operations shall permanently remain open to the amendment or relocation of mining claims (or both) under the Act of May 10, 1872 (commonly known as the General Mining Act of 1872; 30 U.S.C.
+  - **(1)** *In general* Of the lands withdrawn by section 2, locatable mineral activities in the approved Indian Creek Mine plan of operations, MTM–78300, shall be regulated pursuant to subparts 3715 and 3809 of title 43, Code of Federal Regulations.
+Of the lands withdrawn by section 2, the land area subject to the approved plan of operations shall permanently remain open to the amendment or relocation of mining claims (or both) under the Act of May 10, 1872 (commonly known as the General Mining Act of 1872; 30 U.S.C.
 22 et seq.) to the extent necessary to preserve the mining operations described in the approved plan of operations.
   - **(2)** *Restrictions on Secretary of the Army* The Secretary of the Army shall make no determination that the disposition of or exploration for minerals as provided for in the approved plan of operations is inconsistent with the defense-related uses of the lands covered by the military land withdrawal.
 The coordination of such disposition of and exploration for minerals with defense-related uses of such lands shall be determined pursuant to procedures in an agreement provided for under subsection (c).
 - **(b)** *Removal of unexploded ordnance on lands To be mined*
-  - **(1)** *Removal activities* The Secretary of the Army shall request funding for and, subject to the availability of such funds, shall remove unexploded ordnance on lands withdrawn by section 2 that are subject to mining under subsection (a), consistent with applicable Federal and State law.
+  - **(1)** *Removal activities* Subject to the availability of funds appropriated for such purpose, the Secretary of the Army shall remove unexploded ordnance on lands withdrawn by section 2 that are subject to mining under subsection (a), consistent with applicable Federal and State law.
 The Secretary of the Army may engage in such removal of unexploded ordnance in phases to accommodate the development of the Indian Creek Mine pursuant to subsection (a).
   - **(2)** *Report on removal activities* The Secretary of the Army shall annually submit to the Secretary of the Interior a report regarding the unexploded ordnance removal activities for the previous fiscal year performed pursuant to this subsection.
 The report shall include—
     - **(A)** the amounts of funding expended for unexploded ordnance removal on the lands withdrawn by section 2; and
     - **(B)** the identification of the lands cleared of unexploded ordnance and approved for mining activities by the Secretary of the Interior.
 - **(c)** *Implementation agreement for mining activities* The Secretary of the Interior and the Secretary of the Army shall enter into an agreement to implement this section with regard to coordination of defense-related uses and mining and the ongoing removal of unexploded ordnance.
+The duration of the agreement shall be the same as the period of the withdrawal under section 2, but may be amended from time to time.
 The agreement shall provide the following:
   - **(1)** That Graymont Western US, Inc., or any successor or assign of the approved Indian Creek Mine mining plan of operations, MTM–78300, is invited to be a party to the agreement.
-  - **(2)** Provisions regarding the day-to-day joint-use of the Limestone Hills Training Area, which shall include the following limitations and restrictions:
+  - **(2)** Provisions regarding the day-to-day joint-use of the Limestone Hills Training Area.
-    - **(A)** Military and other authorized uses of the withdrawn lands shall only occur between the second Monday in April and November 30 unless otherwise authorized by the Secretary of the Interior.
+  - **(3)** Provisions addressing when military and other authorized uses of the withdrawn lands will occur.
-    - **(B)** Military use for mortar target practice or training with respect to other weapons systems containing explosive material shall be limited to the area described on the map referred to in section 2(c) as the “high explosive active impact area” and shall not include any lands within the approved Indian Creek Mine plan of operations.
-Immediately after any exercise during which live rounds are fired the military unit or other organization utilizing the area will take all reasonable action to locate and remove or destroy any undetonated rounds impacting any of the withdrawn land (other than withdrawn land in the “high explosive active impact area”).
-    - **(C)** Training activities conducted within the withdrawn area that restrict mining activities will be scheduled for no more than 16 weeks in any year and for no longer than three successive weeks without a recess of two weeks.
-In order to schedule annual mining operations prior to February 1st each year the Secretary of the Army shall provide the Secretary of the Interior and Graymont Western US, Inc. with an annual schedule of training activities to take place within the withdrawn area during the year.
-The annual schedule shall specify the weapons systems to be used and the “surface danger zone” applicable to the weapon system identified in the schedule.
-Any proposed changes to the schedule shall be provided to Graymont Western US, Inc. at least 90 days prior to the anticipated change and shall be subject to the approval of Graymont Western US, Inc. if the proposed change could impact mining operations.
-    - **(D)** The military unit or other organization utilizing lands within the approved Indian Creek Mine plan of operations for training activities will bear full liability to the extent of the law for any injury caused to employees and guests of Graymont Western US, Inc., or a member of the public or for damage to any mining equipment or facility of Graymont Western US, Inc., it successors and assigns, caused by the training activity.
+  - **(4)** Provisions regarding when and where military use or training with explosive material will occur.
+  - **(5)** Provisions regarding the scheduling of training activities conducted within the withdrawn area that restrict mining activities and procedures for deconfliction with mining operations, including parameters for notification and sanction of anticipated changes to the schedule.
+  - **(6)** Provisions regarding liability and compensation for damages or injury caused by mining or military training activities.
+  - **(7)** Provisions for periodic review of the agreement for its adequacy, effectiveness, and need for revision.
-  - **(3)** Procedures for access through mining operations covered by this section to training areas within the boundaries of the Limestone Hills Training Area.
+  - **(8)** Procedures for access through mining operations covered by this section to training areas within the boundaries of the Limestone Hills Training Area.
-  - **(4)** Procedures for scheduling of the removal of unexploded ordnance.
+  - **(9)** Procedures for scheduling of the removal of unexploded ordnance.
+- **(d)** *Existing memorandum of agreement* Until such time as the agreement required under subsection (c) becomes effective, the compatible joint use of the lands withdrawn and reserved by section 2 shall be governed, to the extent compatible, by the terms of the 2005 Memorandum of Agreement among the Montana Army National Guard, Graymont Western US Inc. and the Bureau of Land Management.

 ## § 5.
 Grazing